Rail transport in the Netherlands: Current fleet

+ICNG: EMU; 200; 200; 79+20; 5, 8; Intercity (International); 2017–2023; Replacing the Class 186 Used on high-speed Intercity Direct between Amsterdam and Breda and Intercity Direct between The Hague and Eindhoven.
+In future, it will be used on the international route to Brussels.

 Links with adjacent countries

 The Dutch network has several cross-border sections to Belgium and Germany.
 Terneuzen is linked to Belgium (freight only), but not to the rest of the Dutch network; Lanaken was at one time connected to Maastricht (also freight only), but not to the Belgian network.
 Seven cross-border links are electrified.
 Due to voltage differences, trains must change single-voltage locomotives at Bad Bentheim or Venlo; Belgian 3 kV trains reach Roosendaal and Maastricht with reduced power under the Dutch 1.5 kV.
 The HSL Zuid has no voltage change at the border.
 Multi-system train units or diesel traction are also used.
 Several border crossings are disused or freight-only, and there are no gauge breaks at any of the crossings.